saddiqueasad1/pokeman-person/README.md

 **Important Points to Remember:**

 -   **Event Markers Layer**: Event markers should always be displayed above user markers.
 This means that if there are many users at the same location as a Pokémon house/event, the event marker must remain on top.
--   **Event Details Display**: Clicking on an event marker should display the event's details and user avatars directly on the map, not in a modal.
+-   **Event Details Display:** Clicking on an event marker should hide all the points and events on the map and zoom into events coordination and display the event's details and user avatars directly on the map, not in a modal.
 Ensure this matches the design exactly.

 ![Event Details](./assets/2.png)

 #### Requirements:

 1. **Event Information**:

     - Display detailed event/house information when an event marker is tapped.
-    - Include event name, date, time, remaining time, and the number of attendees.
+    - Include event name, and the number of attendees.
     - Display up to 6 users's avatar attending attending to that house.

 2. **Shadow and Attendance**:
     - Event markers should dynamically update shadow size based on the number of attendees.
     - Ensure the "Users Count Presented" parameter updates as users move closer to the event.